FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-24-deploy-a-hugo-static-site-to-azure-with-github-actions.md

     enable-AzPSSession: true
 ```

-As we are logged in now we can upload all blog items to the cdn with the Azure CLI.
+As we are logged in now, we can upload all blog items to the CDN with the Azure CLI.
 We use the `$web` container and upload everything we have in the container.
 I added a cache time from 23 hours just to be sure.

 ```
 - name: Reupload all blog items